eyalbouganim/eyalbouganim/README.md

 <p align="center">
 🎓 Final semester <b>Computer Science</b> student at <b>Bar-Ilan University</b><br>
 💡 Passionate about <b>backend development</b>, <b>problem-solving</b>, and building <b>end-to-end applications</b><br>
+To put it simply, the thing that excites me the most is turning nothing into new ideas, then giving it life with software.
+Learning more and expanding my skills is a must.
 </p>